replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 Allows minimal role-based access control (RBAC) for be used for a subset of customer installations.
 When set to `true`, the app manager supports creating a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.
 Minimal RBAC will not be used by default.
 It will only be used when the `--use-minimal-rbac` flag is passed to the `kots install` command.

-When installing with minimal RBAC, the app manager recognizes if the preflight checks fail due to insufficient privileges.
 For more information about RBAC, see [Namespace-scoped Access](../vendor/packaging-rbac/#namespace-scoped-access) in _Configuring Role-based Access Control_.

 ## ports
 These are extra ports (additional to the :8800 admin console port) that should be port-forwarded when running the `kots admin-console` command.